With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Raleigh County, WV.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Raleigh County, West Virginia can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Fmrs Health Systems Inc is a mental health treatment center in Raleigh County, WV, located at 101 South Eisenhower Drive, 25801 zip code area.
-Fmrs Health Systems Inc provides residential treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Fmrs Health Systems Inc offers cognitive behavioral therapy, behavior modification and group therapy to adults, seniors 65 or older and young adults.
-Fmrs Health Systems Inc also supports people with trauma, people requiring dual diagnosis treatment and transitional age young adults.
-Additional services at Fmrs Health Systems Inc consist of supported housing, suicide prevention services and court-ordered outpatient treatment.
+Fmrs Health Systems Inc is a mental health clinic in Raleigh County, West Virginia, located at 101 South Eisenhower Drive, 25801 zip code.
+Fmrs Health Systems Inc offers telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
+Fmrs Health Systems Inc provides dialectical behavior therapy, behavior modification and psychotropic medication to children / adolescents, young adults and seniors 65 or older.
+Fmrs Health Systems Inc also supports people with PTSD, transitional age young adults and people with trauma.
+Some other services provided by Fmrs Health Systems Inc include mentoring/peer support/consumer-run services, suicide prevention services and court-ordered outpatient treatment.

-Burlington United Methodist Family Services/beckley Center is a mental health clinic in Raleigh County, West Virginia, located at 4700 Robert C Byrd Drive, 25801 zip code.
-Burlington United Methodist Family Services/beckley Center offers residential treatment.
-Burlington United Methodist Family Services/beckley Center provides group therapy, trauma therapy and integrated dual diagnosis disorder treatment to children / adolescents.
-Burlington United Methodist Family Services/beckley Center also supports LGBT, people with PTSD and patients with eating disorders.
-Some other services provided by Burlington United Methodist Family Services/beckley Center include education services, psychosocial rehabilitation services and case management.
+Burlington United Methodist Family Services/beckley Center is a mental health facility in Raleigh County, WV, located at 4700 Robert C Byrd Drive, 25801.
+Burlington United Methodist Family Services/beckley Center provides residential treatment.
+Burlington United Methodist Family Services/beckley Center provides group therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents.
+Burlington United Methodist Family Services/beckley Center also supports military families, LGBT and people with PTSD.
+Some other services available at Burlington United Methodist Family Services/beckley Center include supported employment, case management and suicide prevention services.

 Yes, West Virginia offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.